-Another important overall goal is to support and enhance the equine community, as well as the community of Dillon, Montana, by helping to position the town as a business and recreational destination.
+Another important goal is to support and enhance the equine community, as well as the community of Dillon, Montana, by helping to position the town as a business and recreation destination.
 Taking an active role in nurturing horsemanship and its long-standing western traditions, and encouraging young people to carry on those values, are important components of the Center's mission.